rebelsky/sams-assorted-musings-reflections/complaints-about-captioning-01.md

 > _TS: Yeah, yeah._

-> AKK: He's gets so annoyed.
+> AKK: He gets so annoyed.
 He's going to get so annoyed by mentioning him.

 > _TS: [Laughs]_